ladral/food-diary/apps/food-diary-api/README.md

 1. copy the dev.env file and save it as .env: `cp dev.env .env`
 2. apply db migrations `python manage.py migrate`
 3. seed food categories to database `python manage.py seed_food_categories`
-4. seed food and their synonymes to database `python manage.py seed_food_and_synonymes`
+4. seed food and their synonymes to database `python manage.py seed_food_and_synonyms`
 5. create superuser `python manage.py createsuperuser` (follow the instructions to create the superuser)
 6. serve web application in development mode (the env file will be loaded automatically): `python manage.py runserver`
 7. terminate the application: `ctrl + c`